A 14 year old boy ended it. That boy was Wolfgang Amadeus Mozart.

 Thankfully, Pope Clement XIV’s sense of reason overcame any anger — instead of excommunicating the prodigal composer, the Pope praised his genius.
 Today, the Miserere remains popular — as, of course, does Mozart’s work.

-From the Archives: Happy Birthday (c): The Miserere is no longer under copyright (nor the papal equivalent), but it may surprise you to learn that the song “Happy Birthday” is.
+From the Archives: Happy Birthday (c): The Miserere is no longer under copyright (nor the papal equivalent), but it may surprise you to learn that the song “Happy Birthday” was (as of November 2011, at least).

 Related: The Miserere, available on CD or as a digital download, with 8 other songs.